weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 looked—though this, he knew, was imagination—like a hand.
 He bent over it, touched it, followed it with eyes and fingers to an arm dripping and scarlet with blood and beyond the arm a face golden and immobile.
-Beyond the head lay still another of those small strange objects. <span id="calibre_link-282" page-number="217" page-name="Page:There Is Confusion.djvu/223" page-index="223" page-quality="3" title="Page:There_Is_Confusion.djvu/223"></span>Only this was neither bright nor shining; it was red, a vivid red and the handle which he touched with a shaking finger was sticky.
+Beyond the head lay still another of those small strange objects.
+Only this was neither bright nor shining; it was red, a vivid red and the handle which he touched with a shaking finger was sticky.